 Injuries are an inherent part of any athletic activity, whether it is conditioning, weight lifting, practicing, or competing in games.
-Bexley Athletic Trainers Gail Swisher, Kayleigh Lowery, and Kyle Thompson from Nationwide Children’s Hospital, work to prevent injuries, evaluate them when they do occur, oversee rehabilitation when it is needed, and ensure safe return to participation for our injured student-athletes.
+Bexley Athletic Trainers Gail Swisher, Kayleigh Lowery, and Ryan Ingley from Nationwide Children’s Hospital, work to prevent injuries, evaluate them when they do occur, oversee rehabilitation when it is needed, and ensure safe return to participation for our injured student-athletes.
 Athletes may stop by the Athletic Training Room to get their expertise when injury needs arise.

 Bexley Athletic Training Staff